Embankment Project for Inclusive Capitalism

 In furthering their commitment towards Inclusive Capitalism, EY has developed a proof-of-concept framework that will be tested and further developed by some of the world’s largest asset owners, asset managers, and asset creators (corporations).
 The proposed framework would become a tool for asset owners and asset managers but also other stakeholders to understand, measure and compare the investments made by asset creators in their purpose, brand, intellectual property, products, employees, environment and communities.

 Engagement of all parties across the investment value chain is essential to test and assess this new framework that enables companies to deliver trusted information to material stakeholders to improve the allocation of capital for the long term.
-We are bringing together over 20 global companies to embark on an 18-month journey to jointly develop, test and validate the EY developed long term value framework.
-With the representation of more than $20 trillion of assets under management, coupled with EY’s commitment to allocate leading professionals who are dedicated to pioneering a change to the way corporate value is measured and reported, we believe that together we can act as the catalyst for meaningful change.
+We are bringing together over 30 global companies to embark on an 18-month journey to jointly develop, test and validate the EY developed long term value framework.
+With the representation of almost $30 trillion of assets under management, coupled with EY’s commitment to allocate leading professionals who are dedicated to pioneering a change to the way corporate value is measured and reported, we believe that together we can act as the catalyst for meaningful change.

-The collaborative project will also be supported by input from an Advisory Board of leading academics, regulators, international standard setters and other strategic advisors.
-If proven to be valuable by the participants in the Embankment Project, the model would be open sourced to achieve wide-spread adoption of the inclusive practices that can strengthen trust in business and create long term value for shareholders, and it would be a vital step toward renewing the social contract of business with society.
+The collaborative project will also be supported by input from an Advisory Council of leading illuminaries including academics, regulators, international standard setters, and other strategic advisors.
+The framework will be open sourced to achieve wide-spread adoption of the inclusive practices that can strengthen trust in business and create long term value for shareholders, and it would be a vital step toward renewing the social contract of business with society.